antrea-io/antrea/docs/design/ovs-pipeline.md

 Additionally, `NotAntreaFlexibleIPAMRegMark`, mutually exclusive with `AntreaFlexibleIPAMRegMark` which is used to mark packets from Antrea IPAM Pods, is used since Egress can only be applied to Node IPAM Pods.

-It's worthy to note that packets sourced from local Pods and destined for the Services listed in the option `antreaProxy.skipServices` are unexpectedly matched by flow 8.
-This occurs due to that there is no flow in [ServiceLB] to handle these Services.
+It's worth noting that packets sourced from local Pods and destined for the Services listed in the option `antreaProxy.skipServices` are unexpectedly matched by flow 8 due to the fact that there is no flow in [ServiceLB] to handle these Services.
 Consequently, the destination IP address of the packets, allocated from the Service CIDR, is considered part of the "external network".
-No need to worry about the mismatch, as flow 3 in table [EgressMark] is designed to match these packets and bypass them from undergoing SNAT by Egress.
+No need to worry about the mismatch, as flow 3 in table [EgressMark] is designed to match these packets and prevent them from undergoing SNAT by Egress.

 Flow 9 matches request packets originating from remote Pods and destined for the external network, and then forwards them to table [EgressMark] dedicated to feature `Egress`.
 To match the expected packets, `FromTunnelRegMark` is used to